livetrails/targetjs/README.md

 ## Key Features and Concepts

 *   **Targets:** The fundamental building blocks of TargetJS.
-Targets are like enhanced variables and methods with built-in lifecycles.
+Targets provide a unified interface for variables and methods with built-in lifecycles.
 They can:
     *   Iterate towards values (useful for animations and transitions).
     *   Execute conditionally.
     *   Self-activate and operate autonomously.